Duccioo/TLDR-bot/README.md

 </div>

-This Telegram bot scrapes web articles, extracts their content, and generates customizable summaries using the Google Gemini large language model.
+This Telegram bot scrapes web articles, extracts their content, and generates customizable summaries using LLMs.

 ## Features